Can You Get a Concussion in a Car Accident Without a Head Injury?

 With substantial proof of the other party’s negligence, a compelling injury claim, and representation from a St. Louis Car Accident Lawyer, you could be eligible to recover medical expenses, pain and suffering, loss of income, property damage, and other damages stemming from your car accident concussion.

 The Dixon Injury Firm’s St. Louis Personal Injury Lawyers pride themselves on recovering the most compensation for clients.
 When you choose Christopher Dixon to represent your case, you are choosing a St. Louis Car Accident Lawyer that cares about your well-being, has recovered compensation for countless head injury and concussion claims in Missouri, and whose efforts earned national recognition as a “Top 100 Trial Lawyer.”

-If you are thinking about filing a concussion after car accident claim in Missouri, but need a lawyer, call (314) 409-7060, 855-40-CRASH (toll-free), or connect with our St. Louis Personal Injury Lawyers now for a free case review or consultation.
+If you are thinking about filing a concussion after a car accident claim in Missouri, but need a lawyer, call (314) 208-2808 or connect with our St. Louis Personal Injury Lawyers now for a free case review or consultation.